 My greatest accomplishment so far at UNT PD is being selected for the K-9 Handler position.
 It's challenging and very rewarding at the same time.
 A significant portion of my career here will be dedicated to this.

-Officer Riley Dixon
+Corporal Riley Dixon

 I began working part-time as a student employee at the UNT Police Department while I was going to school, and then, after I graduated was hired as a police officer recruit July 2017 and sent to the police academy.
 I graduated from UNT with a bachelor's degree in Criminal Justice and have been a commissioned police officer since January 2018.

 I currently work 12 hour shifts patrolling the UNT campus to ensure the safety of the community.
 You will find me in my patrol vehicle, on foot, and even patrolling on bicycle as I have been certified to conduct bicycle patrol.